UGA-BSAIL/deepseedling/README.md

 3. Additional resources
 Original seedling images/videos and annotations can be downloaded via the link https://figshare.com/s/616956f8633c17ceae9b.
 All annotations were made using MS VOTT 1.5 version.

+Testing vidoes can be downloaded via the link https://figshare.com/s/9843500de7758a79d967.